zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/05-preparing-a-new-application-server-for-liferay-dxp.md

 Copy any [OSGi configuration files](/docs/7-2/user/-/knowledge_base/u/understanding-system-configuration-files) (i.e., `.config` files) to your new application server's `[Liferay Home]/osgi/configs` folder.

-## Migrate Your Portal Properties
+## Update Your Portal Properties

-It is likely that you have overridden portal properties to customize your installation.
-If so, you must update the properties files (e.g., `portal-setup-wizard.properties` and `portal-ext.properties`) to DXP 7.2.
+You must update any portal properties files that you may have configured for DXP 7.2 (e.g., `portal-setup-wizard.properties` and `portal-ext.properties`).

-For features that use OSGi Config Admin in DXP 7.2, you must convert your properties to OSGi configurations.
+For features that use OSGi Config Admin in DXP 7.2, you must [convert your properties to OSGi configurations](#convert-applicable-properties-to-osgi-configurations).
 As you do this, you must account for property changes in all versions of Liferay DXP since your current version up to and including 7.2.

-### Update Your Portal Properties
+### Migrating Existing Portal Properties

 If you're coming from a version prior to Liferay Portal 6.2, start with these property-related updates:

 - If you're on Liferay Portal 6.1, [adapt your properties to the new defaults that Liferay Portal 6.2 introduced](/docs/6-2/deploy/-/knowledge_base/d/upgrading-liferay#review-the-liferay-6).

-- If you have a sharded environment, [configure your upgrade to generate a non-sharded environment](/docs/7-2/deploy/-/knowledge_base/d/upgrading-a-sharded-environment).
+- If you have a sharded environment, [configure your upgrade to generate a non-sharded environment](./08-upgrading-a-sharded-environment.md).

 - Liferay's image sprite framework is deprecated as of 7.2 and is disabled by default.
 The framework requires scanning plugins for image sprites.
 If you don't use the framework, there's no need for it to scan for images sprites.
 If you use the framework yourself, enable it by overriding the default `sprite.enabled` portal property (new in 7.2) value with the following setting in your [`portal-ext.properties`](/docs/7-2/deploy/-/knowledge_base/d/portal-properties) file: